opp1231/denoise_and_translate/README.md

 ##### Steps:
 1. Install Cellpose following the instructions at the link above.
 2. Activate the cellpose environment.
-3. run
+3. Run
     ```
     python segment_cellpose.py /path/to/fnet/predictions/ /path/to/cellpose/model/
     ```
     * The fnet prediction path is the output directory from fnet
     * The cellpose model directory is the path to the "cellpose_models" folder in this repository.
+4. Run
+    ```
+    conda deactivate
+    ```

 #### File Renaming
 Throughout the pipeline, the images will have been renamed "im_x.tif".
 To make these again compatible with the MOSAIC processing pipeline, we need to rename them accordingly.
+We have included a scipt to do so.
+It can be run in the cellpose environment (it requires no special packages)
+1. 1.
+Activate the processing environment
+    ```
+    conda activate processing
+    ```
+2. Run
+    ```
+    python file_renamer.py
+    ```
+3. Run
+    ```
+    conda deactivate
+    ```

 #### MOSAIC Pipeline
 The denoiser was trained on deconvolved volumes as ground truth, so the only module which needs to be run is the "deskew" option, if the scanning mode necessitates it.
+See [MOSAIC Pipeline](https://aicjanelia.github.io/LLSM/) for details.
 (Note: since the training data was taken in XY-scanning mode, deskewing was required.
 It is recommended this remain consistent to preserve the features learned by the model)